Notes on haphtorah and torah cantillation pages

 tropes.

-- Here is the page with embedded files - slow and
+- Here is the page with embedded files for torah

 Other sites